 - Rice noodles with fish: 379 A-B Nguyen Hue St.

 Quy Nhon is not a bustling city for nightlife, yet there are still things you can do.
 Locals often gather around the beach in the evening to enjoy a cold beer, have a nice stroll or try some street food.
 Surf Bar is a nice bar on the beach with nice music.

 Swimming: Are there sharks in Quy Nhon beach?

-There used to be some accidents involving sharks in Quy Nhon.
+There used to be some accidents involving sharks in Quy Nhon Vietnam.
 However, just follow your common sense and you’ll be alright.
 Don’t swim too far away.
 Don’t swim where nobody else’s near you.
 And don’t swim in areas not recommended by the local security officers.
 I actually have not heard of any other shark attack in Quy Nhon for several years now.